SadmanRafith/SadmanRafith/README.md

 A clear mindset of solving problems with various languages, learning new tricks of solving problems.
 Currently studying BSc in Computer Science & Engineering.
 -	B.Sc from American International University - Bangladesh.
 (Expected graduation on 2026)
 -	Completed A-Levels from American International school & college, Dhaka.
--	Completed my O-Levels from Sunshine Grammar School & college, Chattragram
+-	Completed O-Levels from Sunshine Grammar School & college, Chattragram

 <br>